FinchMF/Classification_Models/README.md

 Combining both Harmonic and Modal Progression, I was able to generate categorical features that depicted a Harmonic Signature of a peice.
 A signature expresses the general shape of harmonic modality as well as isolates unique chords.
 For this project, I did not make use of the Tempo Progression feature.

+## Results of this Experiment

+The purpose of this experiment was to evaluate and study machine learning model performance.
+In the Model_Evaluations.ipynb makes use of the Find_Model method where you'll find various iterations of non-optimized and optimized classification models and varying performance levels based on different combinations of features and number of classifiers.

+## Next Steps

+Engineer more features from Spotify's API.
+Make more combinations of differing classifiers to evaluate where the models are more accurate and more confused.
+Use more tracks per genere and use the number of tracks as another variable in the evaluations.
+Include more classification models.

+Lastly, do this experiment again, but instead of using Spotify's data, using librosa and other digial signal processing methods to analyze and engineer features directly from the audio.